A successful CRM implementation begins with setting clear, achievable goals that align with your business needs and team objectives.

 Keep it simple: avoid trying to do too much in one go!

-Split your goals into phases that work best for your team, remembering to think of your business culture and training ability of your teams.
+To avoid this, split your goals into phases that work best for your team.
+Remember to think of your business culture and training ability of your teams.
 Be mindful of this from the start and aim for realistic milestones along the way.

 2) Involve the right people from the start